 Since becoming my own healthcare advocate, my eyes have been completely opened to healthcare here in the US and how so many have chosen not to understand its nuances.

-I sat down to figure healthcare bills for Harper and had a very eye-opening realization.
-If we had no insurance whatsoever and just paid cash for every service we had involving her birth, we would have paid nearly the same out of pocket as we did for Hank.
-I know that’s not the same for everyone, but it was for us and realizing that is definitely a big part of what has caused me to be more vocal on this topic.
+I sat down to figure out healthcare bills for Harper and had a very eye-opening realization.
+If we had no insurance whatsoever and just paid cash for every service we had involving her birth, we would have paid nearly the same out-of-pocket as we did for Hank.
+I know that’s not the same for everyone, but it was for us, and realizing that is definitely a big part of what has caused me to be more vocal on this topic.

 What about prescriptions?